kode3tech/k3t-nextjs-boilerplate/README.md

 - Prettier - Code formatter
 - ESLint

-### Configuração do EditorConfig
+### EditorConfig Setup

-O projeto inclui `.editorconfig` para consistência entre diferentes editores.
+The project includes `.editorconfig` for consistency across different editors.

 ## 🚢 Deploy

-### Vercel (Recomendado)
+### Vercel (Recommended)

-1. Conecte seu repositório no [Vercel](https://vercel.com)
+1. Connect your repository on [Vercel](https://vercel.com)
-2. Configure as variáveis de ambiente
+2. Configure environment variables
-3. Deploy automático a cada push
+3. Automatic deployment on every push

-### Outras Plataformas
+### Other Platforms

-- **Netlify**: Suporte nativo para Next.js
+- **Netlify**: Native Next.js support
-- **AWS Amplify**: Deploy com CI/CD integrado
+- **AWS Amplify**: Deploy with integrated CI/CD
-- **Docker**: Dockerfile incluído para containerização
+- **Docker**: Dockerfile included for containerization

-## 🤝 Contribuindo
+## 🤝 Contributing

-1. Fork o projeto
+1. Fork the project
-2. Crie uma branch (`git checkout -b feature/nova-feature`)
+2. Create a branch (`git checkout -b feature/new-feature`)
-3. Commit suas mudanças (`git commit -m 'feat: adiciona nova feature'`)
+3. Commit your changes (`git commit -m 'feat: add new feature'`)
-4. Push para a branch (`git push origin feature/nova-feature`)
+4. Push to the branch (`git push origin feature/new-feature`)
-5. Abra um Pull Request
+5. Open a Pull Request

-## 📋 Convenções
+## 📋 Conventions

 ### Commits

-Seguimos o padrão [Conventional Commits](https://www.conventionalcommits.org/):
+We follow the [Conventional Commits](https://www.conventionalcommits.org/) standard:

-- `feat:` para novas funcionalidades
+- `feat:` for new features
-- `fix:` para correções
+- `fix:` for bug fixes
-- `docs:` para documentação
+- `docs:` for documentation
-- `style:` para formatação
+- `style:` for formatting
-- `refactor:` para refatoração
+- `refactor:` for refactoring
-- `test:` para testes
+- `test:` for tests

-### Código
+### Code

-- Use TypeScript para todos os arquivos
+- Use TypeScript for all files
-- Componentes em PascalCase
+- Components in PascalCase
-- Arquivos de configuração em kebab-case
+- Configuration files in kebab-case
-- Use Prettier para formatação automática
+- Use Prettier for automatic formatting

-## 📄 Licença
+## 📄 License

-Este projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE) para mais detalhes.
+This project is under the MIT license.
+See the [LICENSE](LICENSE) file for more details.

-## 🏢 Sobre a Kode3 Tech
+## 🏢 About Kode3 Tech

-Transformamos ideias em soluções eficientes e inovadoras.
+We transform ideas into efficient and innovative solutions.

 ---

-⭐ Se este boilerplate foi útil, considere dar uma estrela no repositório!
+⭐ If this boilerplate was useful, consider giving the repository a star!